 The easiest way to import data into Vero is to use a CSV.

-user has done in your application or on your website.
+You can also import past events (i.e. the interaction a user has with your application or website).
 To do this, you can import a new event CSV.
-An event CSV includes one line item for each event triggered by a customer, e.g. Purchased product, along with who triggered it (identified using the customer’s unique identifier) and when they did so (in the ISO 8601 datetime format).
-There is an example on the Import page.
-Ensure you import data using event names that match the event names you are capturing via the API.
+An Event CSV includes one line item for each event triggered by a customer, as well as the unique identifier (ID), and the time the event was triggered (in ISO 8601 format).
+Ensure you import data using event names that match the ones you are capturing via the API.

 - Import any customers and their properties via CSV to backfill Vero and prime your segments.
 You can do this via the Import Customers page or by contacting support for larger data sets.

 - Import any customer activity data via CSV to backfill Vero and prime your segments.
 You can do this via the Import Events page.

 We know how much effort is required to create and maintain awesome email designs, so we’ve made it easy to upload your existing templates into Vero.